Content Index

 SECRET_KEY="SECRETKEY"

-In this example, the secret key is Secretkey, but you can customize it at ease.
+***In this example, the secret key is SECRETKEY, but you can customize it to your liking.

 Creating a form with WTForms for tasks

-Being clear about the operation of the forms with Flak WTF, we will implement a form for tasks:
+Having a clear understanding of how forms work with Flask WTF, let's implement a form for tasks:

 my_app\tasks\forms.py